civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 $ phpunit4 ./tests/MyTest.php
 ```

-Note the command involves a few elements, such as (a) the base-path of the project, (b) the name of the PHPUnit binary, and (c) the
-relative path of the test.
+Note the command involves a few elements, such as the base-path of the project, the name of the PHPUnit binary, and the relative path of the test.

-For a more realistic example, suppose we have a Drupal 7 build with a copy of `civicrm-core` in the typical folder, `sites/all/modules/civicrm`.
+Let's apply this to a more realistic example.
+Suppose we used `civibuild` to create a Drupal 7 site with a copy of `civicrm-core` in the typical
+folder, `sites/all/modules/civicrm`.
 Test files are stored under `./tests/phpunit`.
-To run a typical test like `CRM_Core_RegionTest`, you might execute:
+To run a typical test like `CRM_Core_RegionTest`, you might
+execute:

 ```bash
 $ cd ~/buildkit/build/dmaster/sites/all/modules/civicrm
 $ phpunit4 ./tests/phpunit/CRM/Core/RegionTest.php
 ```

-*However*, this command would fail -- even though it's well-formed.
-The command would work on a [minimal unit test](/testing/index.md#unit).
-In
-this case, `CRM_Core_RegionTest` is actually [headless](/testing/index.md#headless) (as are all tests in `CRM`).
-Consequently, you may see an error
-message like this:
+This command ought to work.
+It's well-formed.
+It *would* work in many cases -- but here it produces an error:

 ```
 PHPUnit 4.8.21 by Sebastian Bergmann and contributors.